Best

 Sales Data

-The Greater Toronto Area (GTA) had 4,996 sales overall in September 2024, experiencing an increase in sales compared to both last month and last year.
-Some cities in the GTA are also seeing an increase in sales compared to last month:
+The Greater Toronto Area (GTA) had 6,658 sales overall in October 2024, experiencing a significant increase in sales compared to both last month and last year.
+Cities in the GTA are also seeing an increase in sales compared to last month:

 Looking Forward

-The average property's days on the market rose to 43 days in September 2024, up from 30 days in September 2023.
-This month, the average sales price to listing price ratio was 99%, meaning on average, homes sold for less than their asking price.
+The average property's days on the market rose to 43 in October 2024, up from 32 in October 2023.
+This month, the average sales price to listing price ratio was 99%, meaning that homes sold for less than their asking price on average.

 Check Your Mortgage Affordability